-July 2017: Recommendation 1.3.4 was stood down as it has been superseded by newly-published NICE diagnostics guidance on quantitative faecal immunochemical tests to guide referral for colorectal cancer in primary care.
+July 2017: Recommendation 1.3.4 was replaced by newly published NICE diagnostics guidance on quantitative faecal immunochemical tests to guide referral for colorectal cancer in primary care.
 Recommendation 1.3.1 was amended to remove a link to recommendation 1.3.4.
+In December 2017, the wording of 1.3.4 was clarified, and the tables on abdominal and pelvic pain, change in bowel habit and primary care investigations updated in line with this.

 June 2016: Recommendations 1.3.1 and 1.3.2 have been changed to say 'adults' instead of 'people' to more accurately reflect the populations they cover.